Did you know?

 - Ask students questions about how and why they multitask.

 - View video.

-- Distribute Student Activity, review instructions and complete.
+- Distribute Student Activity, (now in fillable, pdf) review instructions and complete.

 (Answers: 1,F; 2,F; 3,T; 4,F; 5,F)